 When can I take CASPer®?

-If you plan to apply for the 2022-23 academic year, test dates will be posted in Summer 2021.
+If you plan to apply for the 2022-23 academic year, test dates are as follows:

 Select Undergraduate Nursing and the CSP-10202 Canadian Undergraduate Health Sciences test

 You will need your Assiniboine Student ID to register for CASPer.
 Ensure you enter your Assiniboine student ID accurately to ensure the CASPer score is assessed to your Student ID.

 Fees are paid directly to CASPer.
 Specific details can be found on CASPer’s Dates and Fees webpage.

 Applications are closed for programs starting in the 2021-22 Academic Year.